grossadamm/jquery-minPossibleWidths/README.md

 * maxRowCount - You can specify the max number of rows to iterate through before stopping measuring column widths
 * minPossibleWidth - A global minimum that the found minimum cannot be below.
 * minWidths - Specify a minimum that any column (via <th> id) cannot be below.
+* incrementAllBy - Add this number to every calculated width.
+Very helpful if you have a negative dropshadow that might be making the calculation just a hair off.

 Any column with a th that has a class of autoWidth will not have the width set.
 However it will still be iterated over for width determination.